 - Abjurers spend their time reinforcing HQ's defenses against threats both domestic and interplanar.
 Through a hybrid of traditional and magical means, Shroud HQ has become one of the most well-defended locations in all of Pescaliat.

-- Catalogers study the various relics and magic items collected by the Shroud's field agents.
-This is a diverse line or work: some agents focus on learning the intricacies of the items they study, others focus on the best means of storing and isolating these relics from the rest of the world.
+- Antiquarians study the various relics and magic items collected by the Shroud's field agents.
+This is a diverse line or work: some agents focus on learning the intricacies of the items they study, others focus on the history and best means of isolating these relics from the rest of the world.

 As an extra form of income, The Shroud sells its intelligence-gathering services to world governments.
 The access granted by these governments allows The Shroud to hear rumors of factions and cults among the highest echelons of power.